algoneer/algonaut/README.md

 This will set all required environment variables.

+## Database Configuration

+Algonaut requires access to a Postgres database.
+The database connection is configured in the `db` section of the settings.
+By default, Algoneer tries to connect to the default Postgres port on localhost and connect to a database named `algoneer` with a user named `algoneer` and password `algoneer` (when running Algoneer in production you should change these values).
+For testing, Algoneer tries to connect to the `algoneer_test` database by default, using the same credentials.

 ## Migrations

 Algonaut runs on Postgres (but can support SQLite too).
 The database schema is